Data Centres

 Among them were queries about the nameplate capacity of each of the three AI factories (St. Leonards, Longreach, and Wesley Vale).
 We asked if there were plans to build more Firmus AI factories in Tasmania and if there was any truth to the rumour that the Tasmanian government had offered them $500 million in financial support.
 We asked about their claims of 99 per cent less water usage and why they’re exploring using seawater for cooling in Singapore.
 We asked what the credit rating and interest rate of their debt to Blackstone is, and how and where they measure ambient temperature (which is when the external water switches on).

-We also asked many detailed technical questions around the chips they use and the racks they use they use and how the racks are configured.
-Additionally, we asked about their Hypercubes and about energy supply from renewable energy supplies.
+We also asked many detailed technical questions around the chips they use and the racks they use and how the racks are configured.
+Additionally, we asked about their Hypercubes and about energy supply from renewable energy sources.

 We asked social questions about Firmus’ approach to Tasmania as well, and how they’re planning on gaining social license for their AI Factories.

-Firmus later requested an extension to our deadline (COB Wednesday), asking for additional time until Friday.
-We agreed to a Friday midday deadline on the condition that we could include one additional question regarding its mainland expansion plans.
-We followed up by phone at 9:30am on Friday to confirm whether the deadline would be met.
-We were told the company was working on responses and would return to us.
+Firmus requested an extension to our deadline (COB Wednesday), asking for additional time until Friday.
+We agreed to a Friday midday deadline and we added a question regarding its mainland expansion plans.
+We followed up by phone at 9:30am on Friday to confirm whether the new deadline would be met.
+We were told the company was working on responses and would get back to us.

-It appears that several of the questions we raised relate to information already in the public domain or contained within development applications.
-However, in reviewing public statements over the past 12 months, there appear to be inconsistencies in Firmus’ own communications.
+It may appear that several of the questions we raised relate to information already in the public domain or contained within development applications.
+However, in reviewing Firmus’ public statements, interviews and presentations over the past 12 months, there appear to be inconsistencies in Firmus’ own communications.

-For example, in an Australian Financial Review article dated 8 June 2026, the company states the St. Leonards site will contain 364 racks; however, in an interview on Rampart Talks (19 March 2026), the co-CEO refers to 512 racks.
-At an estimated $5.3 million per rack, this represents a significant $784 million difference in projected scale, with implications for energy demand, and water usage.
+For example, in an Australian Financial Review article (8 June 2026), the company states the St. Leonards site will contain 364 racks; however, in an interview on Rampart Talks (19 March 2026), the co-CEO states St. Leonards will have 512 racks.
+At an estimated $5.3 million per rack, this represents a significant ($784 million) difference in projected scale, with major implications for energy demand, and water usage.
+This isn’t a glitch in discussion on scoping.
+This is a site in mid construction.

 As public debate around Project Southgate intensifies – including a parliamentary online petition and growing discussion around AI data centres – Firmus appears to have entered a more cautious phase of engagement.
-Or is this the strategy?
+Or maybe this is the strategy?

-Ironically the two sites they have chosen for their largest AI factories (Long Reach and Wesley Vale) were ground zero in the Forestry Wars; a must-read for any company wishing to develop large projects in Tasmania.
+Ironically the two sites they have chosen for their largest AI factories (Long Reach and Wesley Vale) were ground zero in the Forestry Wars.
+The book on this topic is a must-read for any company wishing to develop large projects in Tasmania.

 Tasmanian Times will continue to report on the project as further information becomes available, even if details remain limited or incomplete.